-Cellphones – Coverage is good in some places and spotty in others.
-We will not have access to wifi in every place we stay overnight, though area cafes etc. may offer this.
+Cellphones – Coverage is good in some places and (especially in Cape Breton) almost nonexistant in others.
+We will not have access to wifi in every place we stay overnight, though local cafes etc. may offer this.
 Some pilgrims choose to unplug and leave their phones and gadgets at home.
-The Pilgrimage staff do carry cellphones and can be contacted in case of emergency.
+The Camino NS staff do carry cellphones to be contacted in case of emergency.

 Chores – Helping each other is part of being in community.
 To build up our “company of pilgrims” – and to get things done!
-Everyone is expected to help with the daily tasks of meal preparation, loading the van, tidying up, etc. Staff will announce & coordinate chores but feel free to step up voluntarily when you see a need.
+Everyone is expected to help with the daily tasks of setting out meals, loading the van, tidying up, etc. Staff will announce & coordinate chores but feel free to step up voluntarily as you see a need.

-Directions – Daily sheets with route info and directions will be distributed.
+Directions – Most days, daily sheets with route info and directions will be distributed.
 Please use them.
 Keep an eye out for fellow travellers to avoid getting lost.
-If you stick to the directions, you won’t lose your way (the path is linear and generally well-marked).
+If you stick to the directions, you won’t lose your way (most of the paths we follow are linear former rail-lines, so large and generally well-marked).

 Distances – Closely estimated distances will be provided on the info sheets you will receive each day.
-Our shortest distance is ~17 km.
-The longest distance is ~29 km.
+Our shortest distance is ~15 km.
+The longest distance may be up to ~29 km.
 NOTE: these are approximate measures!
 You can set your own pace and take rest stops whenever you’d like.

 Diversity – Pilgrimage appeals to all sorts of people, for all sorts of reasons.
 You can expect the pilgrim group to include a diversity of ages, genders, sexual orientations, cultural backgrounds, and spiritual perspectives.
 Travelling together creates many opportunities to practice mutual respect & hospitality towards each other.

-Endings – The Annapolis Valley pilgrimages will wrap up with a short ceremony on Saturday morning (and the North Shore pilgrimage with one on Sunday afternoon).
-If you have signed up for the shuttle service, transportation back to the Atlantic School of Theology campus in Halifax will be provided.
+Endings – The pilgrimages will wrap up with a short ceremony and farewell the morning after the final day of walking.
+If you have signed up for shuttle service, transportation back to the Atlantic School of Theology campus in Halifax will be provided.

 Food – Meals (and morning coffee and tea) are provided.
-Camino NS staff purchase and supply the food.
+Camino NS staff purchase and supply the food or arrange for catering.
 Breakfast is set out for self-serve, along with the day's lunch fixings and snacks (to create your own lunch to carry with you).
-Supper is a common meal, prepared & cleaned up by the willing.
+Supper, whether catered or made on site, is a common meal, prepared & cleaned up by the willing.
 (Part of camino communitas!)
 Evening snacks are provided too.
-If you have dietary needs, please advise Director Matthew Anderson well in advance of the walk (upon registration).
+If you have dietary needs, please advise Director Matthew Anderson well in advance of the walk (this is part of your detailed registration).
 In a few places, we need to honour nut-free policies of our host churches & community halls.
 As occasion allows, you are welcome to avail yourself of local pubs, etc. along the route.
 Excessive use of alcohol or other drugs will not be tolerated.